seung-lab/ca3_paper/README.md

 ## Install dependencies
 The codes were written using Python version 3.10.14.
 The python module versions used for the analysis are in [requirements.txt](requirements.txt) file.
+Create a virtual environment first.
+Then install all dependencies: pip install -r requirements.txt
 The repository is not set up for pip installation.

 ## Hardware Dependencies